Goose Gonsoulin

 Austin William "Goose" Gonsoulin (June 7, 1938 – September 8, 2014) was an American professional football player who was a safety in the American Football League (AFL) for the Denver Broncos and in the National Football League (NFL) for the San Francisco 49ers.
-Gonsoulin played college football at Baylor University.
+He had the first interception in AFL history, and was named to five of the AFL's first six All-Star Teams.